You Want a Natural Vaginal Birth, But Have You Prepared for It?

 Pregnancy Nutrition | Body Preparation | Exercise | Breast Feeding

 When planning a natural vaginal birth, there is much to be considered.
-You must actively prepare for it, literally in body, mind and spirit.
+It is something that must actively be prepared for, in body, mind and spirit.
 Feeling overwhelmed?
-Don't worry; We'll go step-by-step through the critical components to prepare for your best birth.
+Don't worry; here's a step-by-step guide to the critical components in preparing for an optimal birth.

 CARE PROVIDER

-That highlights another excellent point.
-When you choose a medical provider for your vaginal birth that is part of a larger group, make sure that all the members share like philosophies, or at least that if your chosen provider isn't available, another will honor your wishes as would your usual provider.
+When you hire a medical provider for your vaginal birth that is part of a larger group, ensure that all members share like childbirth philosophies.
+Schedule a prenatal appointment with each one during your pregnancy so that you may familiarize them with your birth preferences in the event your chosen provider isn't available to attend your birth.

 Top of Page